dropseed/commitstat/README.md

 ### `--goal`

 Either "increase" or "decrease".
 This is the direction you *want* the stat to go.
-For example, test coverage should "increase" and if it actually decreases, then a failling status will be report.
+For example, test coverage should "increase" and if it actually decreases, then a failling status will be reported.
 If the stat is new or doesn't change, it is considered successful.

 ### `--name`

 The name of the stat.
 Will show up as `commitstat/{name}` when submitted as a GitHub commit status.
-Changing the name for an existing stat will break the comparison feature until the new name shows up on your main/master branch.
+Changing the name for an existing stat will break the pass/fail comparison until the new name shows up on your main/master branch.

 ### `--regex` (optional)